 The arts can be a powerful medium for social change, and the #Be The Change project is proof of this.
-Youths involved in the project were tasked with creating a series of spoken word and dance public service announcement (PSA) films that addresses social issues that impact young people in Hong Kong.
+Young people involved in the project were tasked with creating a series of spoken word and dance public service announcement (PSA) films that addresses social issues that impact young people in Hong Kong.

 The initiative was launched by Hong Kong Youth Arts Foundation (HKYAF), in partnership with creative writing organisation, Elephant Community Press.